istio/istio.io/content/docs/tasks/traffic-management/secure-ingress/sds/index.md

 You can configure a TLS ingress gateway to fetch credentials from the ingress gateway agent via secret discovery service (SDS).
-The ingress gateway agent is running in the same pod as the ingress gateway, and watches credentials created in the same namespace as the ingress gateway.
+The ingress gateway agent runs in the same pod as the ingress gateway and watches the credentials created in the same namespace as the ingress gateway.
 Enabling SDS at ingress gateway brings the following benefits.